ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 *Deployment architecture of the Chirp! application.*

 ## User activities
-The first page any Chirp! user sees is the public timeline which displays all cheeps.
+The first page any Chirp! user sees is the public timeline which displays all Cheeps.
-Unauthorized users are limited to browsing cheeps on this public timeline and visiting other authors' private timelines.
+Unauthorized users are limited to browsing Cheeps on this public timeline and visiting other Authors' private timelines.
 If a user wishes to further interact with the application, authentication is required as illustrated by the diagram below.

 ![Illustration of unauthorized user and authentication process](images/user_activities_unauthorized.png)